HuyaneMatsu/hata/docs/ref/EventDescriptor.md

 updated.
 Sadly Discord does not sends details, so we pass only the channel as argument.

+## Instance attirbutes

+### `client`

+- type : `weakref.ReferenceType`

+A weakreference to the owner client.

 ## Magic methods

 ### `__setatrr__`

+Sets the event of the `EventDescriptor` to the specified function.
+Then updates the event's parser if needed.

-If an event is set of any clients, what is not `DEFAULT_EVENT`, then the event's parser will switch from `OPT` to the normal one, which means, it will calculate changes to feed the event with and also will start to ensuring the event too.
+If an event is set of any clients, what is not `DEFAULT_EVENT`, then the event's parser will be updated.

 ### `__delattr__`

 Removes the event with switching it to `DEFAULT_EVENT`.
-If non of the clients have this event set, then it switches the event's parser to `OPT`.
+Then updates the event's parser if needed.